sergiogrubio/TFM_dapp/README.md

 Based on [Elrond dApp Template](https://github.com/ElrondNetwork/dapp-template), built using [React.js](https://reactjs.org/) and [Typescript](https://www.typescriptlang.org/).
 It's a basic implementation of [@elrondnetwork/dapp-core](https://www.npmjs.com/package/@elrondnetwork/dapp-core), providing the basics for Elrond authentication and TX signing.
 See [Dapp template](https://dapp-template.elrond.com/) for live demo.

+## About me and my personal situation

+I dedicated the last years to tasks far from programming.
+So I started this project knowing very little about blockchain, Elrond technology, Rust, Typescripts and even git!

+I am convinced that everything may be improved a lot.
+I like blockchain, so in the next few years I'll get more knowledge about all this and my idea is to improve things in this project.

 ## Requirements

 - Node.js version 12.16.2+